Critical non-local spatial branching processes with infinite variance conditioned on survival: Discussion of results and examples

 In this section, we spend some time discussing the consistency of our results with the existing literature.
-Moreover, we also take the opportunity to discuss assumptions \ref{H1}-\ref{H5} in the setting of some specific processes.
+Moreover, we also take the opportunity to discuss assumptions \ref{H1}-\ref{H6} in the setting of some specific processes.

-In \cite{horton2024stability} a full treatment of the universal nature of the Yaglom limit for non-local branching processes with and without immigration was treated under a natural second moment assumption together with a Perron-Frobenius type assumption similar to \ref{H2}.
+In \cite{horton2024stability} a full treatment of the universal nature of the Yaglom limit for non-local branching processes with and without immigration was treated under a natural second moment assumption together with a Perron--Frobenius type assumption similar to \ref{H2}.
 The starting point of this study has therefore been to understand what the natural regular variation replacement assumption for second moments should be that is consistent with existing literature.
 Moreover, our results and proofs have been achieved by taking a holistic view across a wide variety of literature spanning five decades.
 In this respect, \ref{H4} agrees, for example, with the assumptions of \cite{zolotarev1957, slack1968branching} in the setting of Galton--Watson processes, \cite{Goldstein_Hoppe, vatutin1977, vatutin2021} in the setting of multi-type Galton--Watson processes, \cite{RenYangZhao2014} for continuous-state branching processes, Chapter VI.4 of \cite{AH3} and \cite{HeringHoppe} for non-local branching Markov processes and \cite{ren2020limit} for a relatively particular class of superprocesses.

-The approach we take adopts and adapts methodologies from across the aforementioned literature, in particular from Chapter VI.4 of \cite{AH3} and \cite{ren2020limit}.
-In the setting of branching Markov processes, our results improve on those of \cite{AH3} thanks to more direct assumptions in terms of the branching mechanism of the underlying process.
-In the setting of superprocesses, we offer the first general result of this type, where the previous work of \cite{ren2020limit} focused on a specific category of local branching mechanism.
+The approach we take adopts and adapts methodologies from across the aforementioned literature, in particular, we use a spine approach modified from \cite{ren2020limit} for the Kolmogorov's estimation (Theorem \ref{theo:kolmogorov}) and the one in Chapter VI.4 of \cite{AH3} for the Yaglom limit (Theorem \ref{theo:Yaglom}).
+In the setting of branching Markov processes, our results are consistent with those of \cite{HeringHoppe}, albeit our proofs are based on a spine change of measure, which results in a difference in the assumptions, as earlier mentioned in Remark \ref{rem-assumptionH5}.
+In the setting of non-local superprocesses, we offer the first general result of this type, where the previous work of \cite{ren2020limit} focused on a specific category of local branching mechanism.

 Let us conclude this section by offering several concrete examples which our general results cover and, in particular, some of them not currently carried by the literature.